Accounting for Asylum Seeker Services

 Asylum Seekers by Shelter Type (Individuals)

-In August 2023, City Hall instituted a 60-day limit on single adult stays at HERRCs, and reduced that time limit to 30 days in October, these individuals would need to reapply for shelter.
-On October 16, City Hall announced that families with children in non-DHS shelters will also be required to move and reapply for shelter after 60 days.
-On November 13, single adults in DHS shelters started receiving 30-day notices.
-On January 9th, 60-day notices for families with children in non-DHS shelters began to expire, and since then the number of individuals in City-funded shelter has decreased.
-According to data provided by City Hall as of May 26th, a total of 10,909 families with children in emergency shelters have been given 60-day notices.
-These households include a total of 38,025 individuals, 19,706 adults, and 18,319 children.
-Of the 13,710 adults from families with children in households whose 60-day notices had expired as of May 26, 17% remain in the shelter where their 60-day notice was given, 32% have been transferred to other shelters, and 51% do not remain in shelter.
+Over this time period, the number of individuals in City-funded shelter has decreased from a peak of 69,000 in early January 2024.
+According to data provided by City Hall as of September 15th, a total of 13,151 families with children in emergency shelters (all non-DHS shelters to date) have been given 60-day notices.
+These households include a total of 38,282 individuals, 19,955 adults, and 18,327 children.
+Of the 18,735 adults from families with children in households whose 60-day notices had expired as of September 15, 14% remain in the shelter where their 60-day notice was given, 32% have been transferred to other shelters, and 54% do not remain in shelter.
 See the Comptroller’s recent investigation of the Adams Administration’s implementation of the 60-day rule.

-The Administration does not record next steps for those exiting shelter; information on asylum seekers transitioning out of City-funded shelters, and whether they have secured their own housing, is not available.
+The Administration does not record next steps for those exiting shelter; information on asylum seekers transitioning out of City-funded shelters and whether they have secured their own housing is not available.

 This chart shows a four-week average of new arrivals and departures based on the overall shelter census change and the number of new arrivals or departures each week.
 When there were more people entering shelter than leaving, the shelter census grew.
 After the time limits on shelter stays were implemented, the number of people leaving shelter increased.
 At the same time, the number of entries has decreased which may be the result of the time limits and other deterrents such as curfews and long waiting times, decreased border crossings or other unknown factors.
-In late April 2024, the four-week average of entries exceeded exits for the first time since January 14th.
-In mid April 2024, the four-week average of entries exceeded exits for the first time since January 14th, and after six weeks on May 26th, exits again exceeded arrivals.

 On March 15th, 2024, the Adams Administration entered into a stipulation of settlement agreement with the Legal Aid Society and the Coalition for the Homeless regarding the City’s Right to Shelter law, as it applies to single adults.[2]
 Those seeking an extension of their stay must prove they have a disability or extenuating circumstances.
 Single adults who do not have extenuating circumstances must depart shelter when their notice matures.
 Another part of the stipulation requires the closure of waiting rooms or overflow sites, locations where asylum seekers were forced to wait in line for a new shelter assignment.
 [3]